hampel/alerts/README.md

     :::json
     {
         "require": {
-            "hampel/alerts": "~2.0"
+            "hampel/alerts": "~2.1"
         }
     }

-Note that v2 of this package relies on Laravel 5.0, which is still under development - as such, this package should not be considered stable yet.
+**Note** v2.0.x of this package was released while Laravel 5.0 was still under development and is not compatible with the final release version of Laravel 5.0.
+You should use v2.1 of the Alerts package for Laravel 5.0 compatibility.

 For earlier versions of the Laravel framework, the 1.1 branch will work on Laravel framework versions 4.0.* and 4.1.*, while the 1.2 branch is tied to the 4.2.* version of the framework.
 The functionality between these two branches is